 Great Pyrenees Lab exercise requirements

-While the Great Pyrenees was a herding dog, Pyrenees mixes do not necessary require a large yard to roam in.
+While the Great Pyrenees was a working guardian dog, Pyrenees mixes do not necessary require a large yard to roam in.

 They are usually fine if they get at least one long walk in each day.

 If they have a little more of the Lab’s energy, then they could use some additional play time.

 That doesn’t mean that a Pyrador will be happy in a small home or apartment, though.

 A large dog does need some room to move around while they’re inside, after all!

 An enclosed area for a Pyrador to roam outside in is a good idea, though.

 They may inherit the Lab’s love of sniffing out game.

 Or they might get the Pyrenees’ tendency to go after people, animals, or things which they perceive to be a threat to their home.

 How long will a Labrador Great Pyrenees mix live?